Let’s be clear: you learn Python to get a job.

 If you want to be a true professional, just getting the hang of the language and its frameworks might not suffice.
 Here’s a list of things you should get familiar with:

 - Learn the basics of DevOps.
 You might be a master of coding from the safety of your own home, but things might be different at work.
 You have to understand the process of code creation and deployment.
 Get acquainted with automated deployment tools.

 - Take a look at some programming tools.
-The time before you start coding professionally is perfect to test them out and find the ones that suit you.
+The time before you start coding professionally is perfect for testing them out and find the ones that suit you.
 They will help you boost your productivity, which will make it easier for you to take the first steps at your new job.
 This list is great to get you started.